RxSwiftCommunity/RxFileMonitor/README.md

 RxSwift `Observable` wrapper for CoreFoundation file system events.

+The example app can serve as an always-on-top floating file event log.
+Launch the app, select a directory, select _Window > Always On Top_, and enjoy the events pouring in.
+You can also <kbd>⌘K</kbd> clear logged messages.

 ## Usage

 The most convenient usage is through the RxSwift `Observable` exposed in the module as: